 - Completed ERAS Application

 The fellowship does not offer hotel accommodation prior the interview day.
+Lunch will be provided on the day of the interview.

 The fellow is allowed 15 weekdays and 6 week-end days to use toward vacation.
 Additionally, 5 days are provided for CME purposes.